jpadams/puppet_vim_env/README.md

 ### Overview

+Note: This module has been rewritten for Puppet 4 and is not compatible with Puppet 3.x (should work with future parser).
 This module provides defined types to set up a vim envrionment optimized for Puppet development.
 It uses a solarized color scheme by default.

 It relies on the work done by many, many people and specifically draws upon the following resources: